 For many people, Part A comes without a monthly premium.
 You may have no monthly premium if you paid a certain amount toward Medicare taxes while working.
 In this case, you are often automatically enrolled in premium-free Part A.

 If you don’t automatically get premium-free Part A, you may be able to buy it if you (or your spouse/partner):

 - Are age 65 or older and allowed to (or are enrolling in) Part B to meet the citizenship and residency requirements.

 - Are under age 65 and are disabled but no longer get premium-free Part A because you returned to work.

-Note: In some cases, your monthly premium may be higher if you did not sign up for Part B when you became eligible.
+With Medicare Part B, you pay a standard monthly premium that’s based on your income.
+In some cases, your monthly premium may be higher if you didn’t sign up for Part B when you became eligible.

 You may also need to meet an annual deductible before Medicare kicks in and starts paying.
 Once you’ve met your deductible, you will pay a 20 percent copay for approved Medicare Part B services.